3 KTV operators under investigation for allegedly providing hostessing services; 20 women arrested

 The cluster linked to KTV lounges now stands at 53 cases.

+The first reported case in the cluster was a short-term visitor pass holder from Vietnam, who was found to have frequented many KTV outlets, said MOH’s director of medical services Kenneth Mak at a media event on Wednesday afternoon.

-The Health Ministry said on Tuesday that epidemiological investigations had found there was likely ongoing COVID-19 transmission at three establishments.
+The Health Ministry had also said on Tuesday that epidemiological investigations had found there was likely ongoing COVID-19 transmission at three establishments.

 Under current COVID-19 guidelines, nightlife businesses are not allowed to open in their "original form" as such settings entail "a large number of people coming into close contact for prolonged periods of time, and often in enclosed spaces".